 - Invert the slightly cooled bundt cake onto a wire rack set over a large plate or serving dish.
 Allow cake to cool before glazing and serving.

 - Make the glaze: Whisk the confectioners’ sugar, 2 Tablespoons of orange juice, and vanilla together.
 It will be very thick.
 Whisk in 1 or more Tablespoons of juice, depending how thick you’d like the glaze.
 Drizzle over cake.
 Slice and serve.

-Make ahead tip: Prepare cake through step 5.
+- Make Ahead & Freezing Instructions: Prepare cake through step 5.
 Cover the cake tightly and refrigerate for up to 2 days or freeze up to 2 months.
 Bring to room temperature, make the glaze, and serve.

-- Instead of baking in a bundt pan, you can bake in two 9x5 inch loaf pans.
+- Loaf Cake: Instead of baking in a bundt pan, you can bake in two 9×5 inch loaf pans.
 The bake time for each will be about 45-50 minutes at 350°F (177°C).

 - Adapted from Make it Ahead by Ina Garten.